evergreen-ci/evergreen/README.md

 Please refer to [our tutorial](https://github.com/evergreen-ci/evergreen/wiki/Getting-Started) for full installation instructions.

 ## System Requirements
-The Evergreen Agent and Command Line Tool are supported on Linux, OSX, Windows, and Solaris operating systems.
+The Evergreen Agent and Command Line Tool are supported on Linux, OSX, and Windows operating systems.
 However, the Evergreen API Server, UI Server, and Runner program are currently only supported and tested on Linux and OSX.

 ## Go Requirements